SamitKafle/codingchallenge6/codingchallenge6/codingchallenge6.md

 **2. 2 pts.
 In your own words, describe how to write a function and a for loop in R and how they work.
-Give me specifics like syntax, where to write code, and how the results are returned.**
+Give me specifics like syntax, where to write code, and how the results are returned.** let’s take example for calculating square of number

 ``` r
 #Define a function to calculate the square of a number*